BitEscrow/escrow-sdk/docs/data/oracle.md

 # Oracle Interfaces

-List of interfaces for the Oracle API.
-Click on the links below to navigate:
+List of data interfaces for the Oracle API.

 - [OracleTxData](#oracletxdata)
 - [OracleSpendData](#oraclespenddata)